Blog » CONSTRUCTION TRUSTEESHIP IN HUNGARY - GETTING PAID IN CONSTRUCTION PROJECTS AS SUBCONTRACTOR

 Construction trusteeship, as mandatory collateral management of major construction projects in Hungary, strives for protecting subcontractors against non-paying general contractor, by allowing direct payments from employer under certain conditions.
 How does it work in practice and what are the limits of subcontractor protection?
 We address these issues in this article.

 Major construction projects involve more participants (the employer, the general contractor, the subcontractor) with sometimes competing interest.
 While employers and general contractors can protect their interest when negotiating the main contract with each other, subcontractors are largely exposed to non-negotiable contractual provisions reflected from the main contract into the subcontract.

 In addition, given that they have no direct contractual relationship with the employer, subcontractors who duly executed the project works are also exposed to non-paying general contractors.
 In case of a longer contractual chain, where subcontractors have their own subcontractors, too, this can cause “debt of chain” which can block a whole industrial sector.

-To avoid this, the construction trusteeship was introduced in Hungary, which in major private construction projects, to provide protection for subcontractors.
+To avoid this, the construction trusteeship was introduced in Hungary, which in major construction projects, to provide protection for subcontractors.

 Escrow Agent and Escrow Account, Subcontractor Register

 The subcontractor protection, as main objective of the construction trusteeship is achieved through two essential means: the subcontractor register (“Subcontractor Register”) and the escrow account (“Escrow account”), operated by an independent third party, the so-called escrow agent (“Escrow Agent”).